newfyu/Braindoor/doc/README_EN.md

 ### Features

-- Flexible construction of local knowledge base.
-Support  txt, md, html, pdf, docx
+- Flexible construction of local knowledge base (support txt, md, html, pdf, docx), only need to specify the local folder path
-- Incremental update
+- Monitor the content change of the local index folder and update file incrementally
-- Provides a Web UI.
-Documents referenced by Search module or Ask module can be opened directly in the browser.
+- Provide a web UI and tray shortcut switch, easy to use
-- Full-text deep review
+- Long document reading scheme based on continuous reading

 ----